nuejs/nue/packages/www/docs/css-development.md

 # CSS development
 Nue represents a shift from component-scoped styling to [design systems](/docs/design-systems).
-CSS becomes a centralized visual language that works across your entire site.
+CSS becomes a visual language that works across your entire site.

 ## Small projects